zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ### shouldLiftAnchorOnSpeedChange
 - Description: Lifts the anchor when using a speed change key, this is a QOL to prevent anchor from being required to be pressed when attempting to change the ship speed
 - Default Value: false

+### FlightClimbingSpeed
+- Description: Ascent and Descent speed for the vehicle in the air.
+Numbers above 1 require turning the synced rigidbody for vehicle into another joint rigidbody.
+- Default Value: 8.43662